 Peter Niemi, Chief Executive, Kiruna Municipality

-Lennart Johansson, Chief Executive, Gällivare Municipality
+Lennart Johansson, former Chief Executive, Gällivare Municipality

 Tell us a little bit about the background of the urban transformations.
 Why do central Kiruna and Gällivare/Malmberget have to be moved?